davosmith/moodle-uploadpdf/README.txt

   All files must be PDFs - set to 'No', if you want to collect in some supporting documents, which could not be marked as PDFs (e.g. a spreadsheet, with formulas you want to check)

+  Display checklist (only if the 'checklist' plugin is installed) - you can choose to dispaly the progress bar for a checklist after the introduction text

+  Checklist complete before submission (only if the 'checklist' plugin is installed) - you can prevent students from submitting work when they have not yet ticked all the items on the checklist

 * When a student uploads their files and clicks 'Submit' they will be